 Our goal is to get more people doing triathlon.
-We couldn’t care less if you are riding a $5,000 bike or have hired an expensive coach.
-Most people in any given race are just doing it for fun or to stay in shape.
+We couldn’t care less if you are riding a $5,000 bike and have hired an expensive coach, or decided to try your first race on that bike that you pull the kids’s trailer with on weekends.
+The fact is that most people in any given race are just doing it purely for fun or to stay in shape.

 Perhaps you are wanting to try one triathlon to see if you even like the sport, or maybe you agreed to be part of a triathlon to raise money for charity.
 If so, we are happy to have you in the sport!
 While we’ve done lengthy articles on what to wear in a triathlon, the fact is that you can get by with a pretty limited amount of equipment, especially if you are not concerned about your time or where you will place.